helium/helium-vote/README.md

 # Helium Vote

-A straw poll website that enables a simple straw-poll for Helium related initiatives.
-This is a simple polling mechanism for voting on HIPs in the Helium community.
+A polling website that enables a simple For or Against Vote for Helium related initiatives and Helium Improvement Proposals (HIPs).
+This is the official polling mechanism for voting on HIPs in the Helium community.

 ## Features